jbaragry/ardoq-python-client/README.md

-# Ardoqpy - a Python client for The Ardoq REST API
+# Ardoqpy - a Python3 client for The Ardoq REST API

 ## Description

 Ardoqpy is a thin client library for the [Ardoq](https://ardoq.com) REST API.
+It consists of 2 clients
+    - ArdoqClient
+        - thin client for the rest-api
+    - ArdoqSyncClient
+        - subclass of ArdoqClient
+        - maintains a cache of aggregated workspace information
+        - overrides write operations
+            - only create components and references if they are not already in the cache
+            - update cache for create and update operations
+            - cache hit is based on
+                - component: name, typeId
+                    - NB: name match is CASE_INSENSITIVE
+                - reference: source, target, and type
+        - overriders find_component (comp_name)
+            - loads aggregated workspace to cache if its not present
+            - finds component based on name (use at own risk)

 ## Documentation
 (see the test client for examples)

-Implemented:
+ArdoqClient Implemented:
 - workspace
     - get all
     - get by ID